-It also identified three crosscutting themes:
+It also identified three cross-cutting themes:

-- Increasing environmental sustainability; - Advancing equality between women and men (a shift from the Liberal commitment to 'gender equality'); - Helping to strengthen governance institutions and practices.
+- increasing environmental sustainability - advancing equality between women and men (later relabelled "gender equality") - helping to strengthen governance institutions and practices.

 In 2010, the Harper government announced that maternal, newborn and child health would become a major focus of Canada's aid program.
 It also placed great emphasis on supporting the private sector's role in development.